noelmiller/isengard/README.md

 ## Special Thanks

-The contributors at Fedora and Universal Blue are amazing.
+The contributors at Universal Blue, Bazzite, and Fedora are amazing.
 This image would not exist without the incredible work they do every day!